Warner Leisure Hotels: Mill Rythe Holiday Camp

-Originally called Sunshine Holiday Camp, purchased in the 1980s.This site on Hayling Island is still open and owned and operated by Away Resorts.
+Originally called Sunshine Holiday Camp, purchased in the 1980s.
+This site on Hayling Island is still open and owned and operated by Away Resorts.
 The camp was renovated and changed in the early 2020s into a caravan park.

 Puckpool Holiday Camp and St Clare Holiday Camp

+Puckpool was an original Warner Holiday camp.
 These two camps were next to each other and merged in the 1990s as Harcourt Sands.
 This site closed around 2006.